 Jason’s very legitimate desire to obediently work hard to provide for his family had morphed into a preoccupation to make an ever-larger income.
 This desire for an increasing income was not wrong, but he had crossed the line, and “wandered away from the faith” (1 Tim.
 6:10) and, in the process, pierced himself with many griefs.
 Those griefs manifested as inner turmoil in his thinking and emotions.
 His discontent robbed him of the peace that passes understanding that Jesus promised.

-Jason confessed the sin of idolizing money and worldly success, and received God’s cleansing and forgiveness (1 John 1:9).
+Jason confessed to idolizing money and worldly success, and received God’s cleansing and forgiveness (1 John 1:9).
 He realized it was time for him to change direction.
 To gain inner peace, he began running to God to meet his needs rather than running to money, things or the praise of men.
 When tempted toward anxiety and fear about his financial circumstances, Jason made the wise choice of confessing out loud promises such as Hebrews 13:5, “Thank you Lord that you have promised to never desert or forsake me.
 You are my helper, I will not be afraid.”

 He wisely began focusing on his sufficiency in Christ and being grateful and satisfied with what he had, not captivated by what he didn’t have.
 He verbally confessed, “I rest in your sovereign control Lord.
 I choose to be content in my circumstances.”
 His relationship with Jesus began driving his thinking, emotions and behavior, not his worldly accomplishments.
 God’s Holy Spirit worked in his heart giving him the inner tranquility he so desperately desired.
 Godliness with biblical contentment brought great gain in his life (1 Tim.
 6:6).
 This inner satisfaction was greater than anything the world could have provided.